Why do some of your prizes and awards have age restrictions?

 Why are some of your prizes not open to self-published books?

-As above, the eligibility criteria for our prizes is dictated by the aims of the individuals and organisations generously donating funds, in dialogue with the Society of Authors.
+The eligibility criteria for our prizes is dictated by the aims of the individuals and organisations generously donating funds, in dialogue with the Society of Authors.

 The starting point for new prizes always focuses on what specific aspect of creativity the prize or award is seeking to celebrate.
 Eligibility criteria are then introduced and are necessary as a means of controlling numbers of entries.
 This allows a prize to function – without specific eligibility criteria there would be no limit to submission, so rendering a prize impossible to administer.